 Students study types and methods of educational research, the collecting, analyzing, and sharing of data with the pubic.
 The student is expected to complete a research project or field study utilizing appropriate methods of educational research.

 Students are provided experiences in the exploration and application of individual counseling techniques.
 Role-playing, self-exploration, and structuring of the counseling relationship are emphasized.

 Prerequisite: COUN 5011 and COUN 5364 or concurrent enrollment.

 COUN 5391.
 Chld & Adolescent Counseling.
 3 Hours.

-This course is designed to help students develop approaches for putting counseling theories into practice in helping children and adolescents who are experiencing difficulties in their developmental, personal and social growth.
+Students develop approaches for putting counseling theories into practice in helping children and adolescents who are experiencing difficulties in their developmental, personal, and social growth.

 Prerequisite: COUN 5334 with a grade of C or better.

 COUN 5392.
 Cross Cultural Issues In Cne.
 3 Hours.

 Students examine the sociocultural characteristics and counseling issues related to the varied cultures in today?s society.
 Hispanic, African-American, Native American, and Asian American cultures are examined along with issues related to gender and Gay/Lesbian concerns.

 Students are provided theoretical and applied information regarding community counseling services.
 A variety of delivery systems, staffing procedures, emergency services, and treatment paradigms are presented.